pavel-kirienko/o1heap/README.md

 Allocate and deallocate memory using `o1heapAllocate(...)` and `o1heapDeallocate()`.
-Their semantics are compatible with `malloc()` and `free()` plus additional behavioral guarantees (constant timing and bounded fragmentation).
+Their semantics are compatible with `malloc()` and `free()` plus additional behavioral guarantees (constant timing, bounded fragmentation, protections against double-free and heap corruption in `free()`).

 ## Development